sahil-bhanvadiya/case-converter/README.md

 # case-converter
+[case-converter web app](http://sahil-bhanvadiya.github.io/case-converter)\
 Case Converter is a word counter and a character counting utility which can be used to manipulate your text in the way you want.\
-You can remove extra spaces, copy the manipulated text as well as convert your text from Uppercase to lowercase and lowercase to Uppercase.
+You can remove extra spaces, copy the manipulated text as well as convert your text from Uppercase to lowercase and lowercase to Uppercase.\

-# Access through this link
-[case-converter web app](http://sahil-bhanvadiya.github.io/case-converter)\
 please let me know if you find any bug.

 ## Getting Started with Create React App